 GRADE: PSA 4

-An exquisite and highly exotic example of St. Louis Brown pitcher Joe Lake.
-The card features amongst the most elusive of all T206 advertising reverses, the Brown Lenox (ranked 3/39 in terms of scarcity according to T206 Resource).
+An exquisite and highly exotic example of St. Louis Brown pitcher Joe Lake featuring one of the most elusive of all T206 advertising reverses, the Brown Lenox (ranked 3/39 in terms of scarcity according to T206 Resource).

 While black inked Lenox backs are considered great rarities within the T206 issue, a true brown ink Lenox is amongst the most rarely seen of all T206 advertising reverses, with even fewer confirmed to have survived than the famous Honus Wagner card.
 This particular example presents extremely well, with a very rich and very distinctive brown inked back.